 In 1964 I was 16 years old and I wanted to be an artist.
 Willem de Kooning was my art hero but, the Vietnam War was raging, I couldn’t afford art school and I probably just didn’t know what I wanted to do.
-I became an engineer and ultimately president of National Geographic’s world-wide mapping business.
+Later, I became an engineer and ultimately president of National Geographic’s mapping business.
 40 years later in 2004, I retired to become a full-time artist.
 I could afford to define success in my way but it took a few years to find my voice – my soul’s work.

 I paint to make a difference - to be part of a larger conversation - to engage, motivate and heal - to be part of the solution.
 It’s just who I want to be.

 The essence of my art is the exploration of fundamental issues of our time.
 I explore injustice, intolerance, discrimination, addiction, violence and war with its victims, witnesses and survivors.